hhd-dev/hhd/readme.md

 In any case, Adjustor will never break/conflict with PPD and contains helpful messages about disabling PPD in case the optimized handheld plugin is loaded.
-For distribution maintainers that ship both and want Handheld Daemon to work out of the box, the environment variable `HHD_PPD_MASK` is provided.
+For distribution maintainers that ship both and want Handheld Daemon to work without user intervention, the environment variable `HHD_PPD_MASK` is provided.
-If and only if it is set e.g., by using a systemd service extension, Handheld Daemon will mask and disable PPD if energy management is supported and enabled (e.g., handheld).
+If and only if it is set e.g., by using a systemd service extension, Handheld Daemon will mask and disable PPD if optimized energy management is supported and enabled (e.g., for handhelds).
-Otherwise, it will unmask PPD during startup.
+If the general plugin is loaded, it will unmask PPD during startup.
-This means that Power Management will work properly for all devices without manual intervention and whitelisting by distribution maintainers.
+This means that Power Management will work properly for all devices without manual intervention or whitelisting by distribution maintainers.

-## Sched_ext
+## Sched_ext<a name="sched-ext"></a>
-Starting with version 3.3, Adjustor can also attach sched_ext schedulers to the kernel if those are supported and installed.
+Starting with version 3.3, Adjustor can attach sched_ext schedulers to the kernel if those are supported and installed.
 Adjustor manages the lifetime of the scheduler, including launching and attaching it, without using a systemd service, and is fully responsive to quirk scheduler